Good Medicine - Medical School IV

 "Your interview is in January, right?"

-"I had two phone interviews last week, and the face-to-face is January 4th.
+"I had two phone interviews last week, and the face-to-face is on January 4th.
 I managed to schedule two other hospitals that same week, so I'll make it a mini vacation at home, have three interviews, and come back."

 "How are things looking?"
 I asked.

 "Who can say for sure?"
 Peter replied.
-"Everything seems good and the fact that Emory is still having me visit after two phone interviews is a major plus.
-They have openings for a dozen surgical Residents so I like my chances.
+"Everything seems good, and the fact that Emory is still having me visit after two phone interviews is a major plus.
+They have openings for a dozen surgical Residents, so I like my chances.
 Well, two of those are prelims, but I'll take that rather than Scramble outside Georgia."

 'Prelims' or 'Preliminary Internships' were a non-guaranteed Residency slot.
-At the end of the year, the hospital could simply allow the contract to expire and the individual would have to find a new slot.
-That was actually easier than waiting a year and trying for a permanent slot, and often led to a permanent position as there were always Residents who washed out or transferred for various reasons.
+At the end of the year, the hospital could simply allow the contract to expire, and the individual would have to find a new slot.
+That was actually easier than waiting a year and trying for a permanent slot, and often led to a permanent position, as there were always Residents who washed out or transferred for various reasons.

 "You're not worried about the temporary nature?"